geosolutions-it/osm-styles/imposm/README.md

 ## Using the dump-pg.sh tool to build a PostgreSQL database dump that can be restored on Windows

 The [imposm 3](https://imposm.org/) utility used to turn the binary OSM dump into a layered, optimized PostgreSQL database for GeoServer currently runs only on Linux.
-However you mind want to run PostgreSQL (and possibly GeoServer too) on Windows instead.
+However you might want to run PostgreSQL (and possibly GeoServer too) on Windows instead.

-This folder contains a small utility, called ``dump-pg.sh``, that can be used to prepare a OSM database dump on a Linux machine, which can then be restored on a Windows machine.
+This folder contains a small utility, called ``dump-pg.sh``, that can be used to prepare an OSM database dump on a Linux machine, which can then be restored on a Windows machine.

-In order to use it, one need to have Docker installed and running, as the PostGIS database will run in a local Docker container.
+In order to use it, one needs to have Docker installed and running, as the PostGIS database will run in a local Docker container.